-Some of the new restrictions and bugs, most avoided when avoiding the new bad code:
+These are some of the new restrictions & bugs, most of which are avoided when using the recommended method above.

 - When importing time records, QuickBooks may error and indicate that the related employee address is invalid – even though you are not importing changes to the employee.

 - When importing time records, import will fail if the class field values are not dates – but the class list is not a list of dates!

 - The Send Later (email later) status for sales forms is ignored.

 - It will not import 0.00 amount invoices (and perhaps other sales) even if the details of the invoice are non-zero.

 - Document numbers are incorrectly limited to 12 characters though much larger values are actually allowed in QB.

 - Phone numbers on name records are incorrectly limited in length which will often cause the extension to be omitted – while much longer values are actually accepted in QB.

 - If you attempt to include a semi-colon (;) on a record in the IIF file, QB stops reading the line at the semi-colon.
 If there are required fields after that, the import fails.
 If optional fields, then they are not imported and you will lose data.

 - If you include any characters with a computer-ascii value a little larger than a tilda (~) QB now imports it as a “?” character – while all other QB versions work as expected.

 - Characters include “€‚ƒ„…†‡ˆ‰Š‹ŒŽ‘’“”•–—˜™š›œžŸ ¡¢£¤¥¦§¨©ª«¬®¯°±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ”

 - Also higher-end characters beyond this range.

 - This means no names with European/international characters will work.
 For example, René Cresté will import as “Ren?
 Crest?”.

 - The reconciled status is ignored during import.
 All transactions are imported as uncleared, which completely defeats the use of the field.